YvesCheung/RollingText/README.md

 >
 > You can also specify that rolling to the same direction
 >
-> The carry animation can be worked from low digit to high number, not only for decimal.
+> The carry animation can be worked from low digit to high digit, not only for decimal.
 But it can only be used for strings with a length less than 10 to prevent integer from overflow.
 It can only be used for a sequence of characters containing 0, otherwise the calculation of the carry will be meaningless.

 ![StrategyCompare][2]